Stacy Schiff: Career

 Until 1990, Schiff was a senior editor at Simon & Schuster.
 In 2000, she won the Pulitzer Prize for Biography or Autobiography for Véra, a biography of Véra Nabokov, the wife and muse of the Russian-American novelist Vladimir Nabokov.
 She had earlier been a finalist for the 1995 Pulitzer Prize for Biography or Autobiography for Saint-Exupéry: A Biography of Antoine de Saint-Exupéry.

 Schiff's A Great Improvisation: Franklin, France, and the Birth of America (2005) won the George Washington Book Prize.
 It was made into Franklin, a 2024 miniseries starring Michael Douglas.

 Her fourth book, Cleopatra: A Life, was published in 2010.
 As The Wall Street Journal's reviewer put it, "Schiff does a rare thing: She gives us a book we'd miss if it didn't exist."
 The New Yorker termed the book "a work of literature"; Simon Winchester predicted "it will become a classic".
 Cleopatra appeared on The New York Times's Top Ten Books of 2010, and won the 2011 PEN/Jacqueline Bograd Weld Award for Biography.
 A film adaptation directed by Denis Villeneuve was announced to be in development in 2024 for Sony and is intended to be Villeneuve's next project aftter the completion of Dune: Part Three.

 Schiff's The Witches: Salem, 1692 was published in 2015.
 The New York Times described it as "an almost novelistic, thriller-like narrative".
 David McCullough declared the book "brilliant from start to finish".
-Writing in the New York Times Book Review, Jane Kamensky concluded, “For all her talents in sketching the who, what, where and when of the Salem trials, [the] vexed question of why is one that Schiff simply cannot manage.”
-Writing in The Wall Street Journal, Felipe Fernández-Armesto found that Schiff offered "a trial narrative unsurpassed for detail and impressive for her mastery of the fragmentary and frustrating sources."
+Writing in the New York Times Book Review, Jane Kamensky said the book was "curiously flat" and provided a “tenuous grip on the period,” concluding: “For all her talents in sketching the who, what, where and when of the Salem trials, [the] vexed question of why is one that Schiff simply cannot manage.”
+Writing in The Wall Street Journal, Felipe Fernández-Armesto found that Schiff offered "a trial narrative unsurpassed for detail and impressive for her mastery of the fragmentary and frustrating sources," but said that she "uncovers no new clues to understanding" how the sides in the trials aligned.

-Her essays and articles have appeared in The New Yorker, The New York Times, The New York Review of Books, The Times Literary Supplement, and The Washington Post.
+Schiff's essays and articles have appeared in The New Yorker, The New York Times, The New York Review of Books, The Times Literary Supplement, and The Washington Post.
 A former guest columnist at The New York Times, Schiff resides in New York City and is a trustee of the John Simon Guggenheim Memorial Foundation.
 Since 2023, Schiff has been on the board of Phillips Academy.

-Personal life

-In 1989, Schiff married Marc de La Bruyere.
-They have three children.